Back to Song Library

 Can I play Do-Re-Mi on this page?

 Yes.
-This Do-Re-Mi page keeps the fingering chart, 2/4 phrase layout, and C note center easy to follow while letting you switch between the supported ocarina, recorder, and tin whistle views.
+This Do-Re-Mi page keeps the fingering chart, 2/4 phrase layout, and C note center easy to follow while letting you switch between the supported instrument setups on the page.

 Letter notes are the default view for faster reading, and numbered notes stay available as a backup option without losing the aligned lyric line.